jamesplease/backbone.event-spec/README.md

 ##### The adverb

 The first part of the event name is the adverb.
-The most common adverb is `before`.
+The most common adverb to use is `before`.
 The adverb is optional.
 In Backbone there are no standard events triggered with an adverb.

 The following example shows an event that might be triggered before a close event on a custom class.